ksssomesh12/tg-mirror-bot/README.md

 # Description:

-A Telegram Bot written in Python language to mirror files on the internet to Google Drive.
+A Telegram Bot written in Python language to mirror files on the internet to Google Drive

 # Credits: